Predictors of Upward Mobility for Fresno, California

 Safety from Trauma: Number of deaths caused by injury per 100,000 people

-Housing Affordability: Ratio of affordable to available housing units for households with 30%, 50%, and 80% of Area Median Income (AMI)
+Housing Affordability: Ratio of affordable and available housing units to available housing units for households with 30%, 50%, and 80% of Area Median Income (AMI)

-Source (County): US Department of Housing and Urban Development Office of Policy Development and Research Fair Market Rents and Income Limits, FY 2018 & FY 2021; US Census Bureau’s 2018 & 2021 1-Year American Community Survey Public Use Microdata Sample (via IPUMS); Missouri Census Data Center Geocorr 2022: Geographic Correspondence Engine.
-(Time periods: 2018 & 2021)
+Source: US Department of Housing and Urban Development, Office of Policy Development and Research, Fair Market Rents and Income Limits, FY 2023; US Census Bureau 2023 1-Year American Community Survey, Public Use Microdata Sample (via IPUMS); Missouri Census Data Center Geocorr 2022: Geographic Correspondence Engine.
+(Time period: 2023)

 Environmental Quality: Air quality index